01 of 08

 Mismanaging Food Costs

 The quality of everyday food here is above what you find in many other places.
-I once unwrapped what I thought was an expensive brownie in Paris until I took the first bite.
+We once unwrapped what we thought was an expensive brownie in Paris until we took the first bite.
 Quality ingredients made it well worth the price.

 A guiding principle that will help you avoid paying too much is this: order what the locals eat.
 Bacon and eggs for breakfast (when available) is going to cost a lot more than what the French typically eat -- a pastry and some coffee.
 Likewise, soft drinks with American brand names often come at a premium.Continue to 5 of 8 below.